California’s Central Valley: The Unsung Hero Feeding the World

 Climate change isn’t waiting

-Here’s the kicker: the Central Valley is already feeling the heat (literally).
+Here’s the kicker right into the gut that you probably didn’t need after all this preeching: the Central Valley is already feeling the heat (literally).

 Others are testing new crops, shifting growing zones, or adopting crazy high-tech solutions.
-Some scientists are even trying to dim the sun…can’t make this up if I tried.
+Some scientists are even trying to dim the sun, can’t make this up even if I tried.
+I’m not that creative.

-Honestly, tech is helping, but it’s not a silver bullet.
+Tech is helping, but it’s not a real solution at this moment in time.

 And here’s the deeper question: if water keeps getting scarcer, will we have to give up growing some of these water-hungry crops?
 Will we have to change what we eat, where we grow it?